DeganAI/pulseapi/BOUNTY_SUBMISSION.md

 - **99%+** uptime

 ### Production Readiness
-- ✅ Deployed and live
+- ✅ Deployed and live on Railway
 - ✅ All endpoints tested with real data
+- ✅ Registered and verified on x402scan
+- ✅ Complete input schemas for discoverability
+- ✅ Organization metadata (Daydreams ecosystem)
 - ✅ Error handling and fallbacks
 - ✅ Rate limiting ready
 - ✅ Monitoring configured